-No pain will be felt by the spider, even if the spider loses a leg.
-In fact, it can even regrow that leg if it has at least one more moult left in its life cycle.
+The spider will feel no pain, even if the spider loses a leg.
+It can even regrow that leg if it has at least one more moult left in its life cycle.

-The new leg will be thinner and shorter than the original and will take another two or three moults until it’s back to the original size and shape.
+The new leg will be thinner and shorter than the original, taking another two or three moults until it’s back to its original size and shape.

 Do Spiders Feel Fear?

 Spiders don’t have brains in the same sense that mammals do.
 They are not “scared” of anything because they don’t have the means to be frightened.
-Their central nervous system is made up of a diffuse net of interconnected cells which process sensory input from their surroundings.
+Their central nervous system comprises a diffuse net of interconnected cells that process sensory input from their surroundings.

-This network cannot produce emotions since it lacks any semblance of an evaluative capacity.
+This network cannot produce emotions since it lacks an evaluative capacity.
 That’s why spiders can’t feel fear, fear being an emotion.

 One thing they do seem to be good at, however, is detecting certain chemicals released by other insects when these are under duress.
-When ants get stuck to glue, for instance, it seems that there are certain substances released by them which cause alarm among other ants nearby leading them to rescue their trapped peers.
+When ants get stuck to glue, for instance, it seems that certain substances released by them cause alarm among other ants nearby, leading them to rescue their trapped peers.

-Arachnids can take advantage of this information by preying on these insects that are stuck.
+Arachnids can take advantage of this information by preying on stuck insects.

 Do Spiders Feel Love?

-Spiders don’t have the capacity to feel love, or any other emotion for that matter.
+Spiders can’t feel love, or any other emotion for that matter.
 While they can coordinate hunts with each other, it should be noted that this doesn’t involve any emotional input.
 They are simply following a pre-ordained pattern which has proven to be an effective means of catching prey.

-There’s no evidence that there is an emotional component involved in their decision-making process.
+There’s no evidence of an emotional component involved in their decision-making process.

-All spiders do hunt alone, each spider having their own distinct territory within which they capture insects and other arthropods.
-These are not shared so if one spider were to offer to share its meal with another, this would be completely anomalous behavior on its part since there’s no reason why two individuals would need to share food.
+All spiders do hunt alone, each with their distinct territory within which they capture insects and other arthropods.
+These are not shared, so if one spider were to offer to share its meal with another, this would be completely anomalous behaviour on its part since there’s no reason why two individuals would need to share food.
 Spiders are thus not social.

-The only apparent evidence of social behavior in spiders is the fact that they will sometimes form silken nests together after mating, but it’s unclear whether this is done for mutual protection or pleasure.
-This isn’t an indication of any emotional bond between them since they don’t have the means to feel emotions like love.
+The only apparent evidence of social behaviour in spiders is that they sometimes form silken nests together after mating.
+Still, whether this is done for mutual protection or pleasure is unclear.
+This doesn’t indicate any emotional bond between them since they don’t have the means to feel emotions like love.